The Three Ancient Cities of the Kathmandu Valley

 Patan

 Patan, also known as Lalitpur, is the third largest city of Nepal after Kathmandu and Pokhara and is located in the south-central part of the Kathmandu Valley.
 Known for its rich cultural heritage, particularly its tradition of arts and crafts, Patan is also called “the city of festivals and feasts”.
 Lalitpur is believed to have been founded in the third century BC by the Kirat dynasty and later expanded by the Licchavis in the sixth century.
 It was further expanded by the Mallas during the medieval period as well.
 In 1768, Patan was annexed to the Gorkha Kingdom by Prithvi Narayan Shah without any battle.
 Initially designed in the shape of the Buddhist Dharma-Chakra (Wheel of Righteousness), Patan has more than 1,200 Buddhist monuments of various shapes and sizes scattered in and around the city.
 Patan is also one of the oldest known Buddhist cities.
 It is a center of both Hinduism and Buddhism with 136 bahals or courtyards and 55 major temples.
 Lalitpur was planned in Vihars and Bahils.
 Out of 295 Vihars and Bahils of the valley, 56% of them are in Patan.
-The water conduits, stone spouts, Jaladroni (water tanks), artistic gate ways, Hindu temples and Buddhist Vihars adorn the city.
+The water conduits, stone spouts, Jaladroni (water tanks), artistic gateways, Hindu temples, and Buddhist Vihars adorn the city.
 The in-built cultural heritages like the royal palace with intricately carved doors and windows and beautiful courtyards adorned with exquisite icons enhance the beauty of the city.
-Such art pieces are found in stone, metal, terracotta ivory and other objects.
-All these artifacts exhibit artistic excellence of the craftsmen and the whole city looks like an open museum.
+Such art pieces are found in stone, metal, terracotta ivory, and other objects.
+All these artifacts exhibit the artistic excellence of the craftsmen and the whole city looks like an open museum.
 Most of these structures are in the vicinity of the Durbar Square.
 Here are some highlights of Patan-

 The Patan Durbar Square

-Other highlights of Patan include the Patan Dhoka- one of the historical entrances to the old city, the Golden Temple- old Buddhist temple also known as the Bhaskerdev Samskarita Hiranyabarna Mahavihara, the Mahabouddha Temple- also known as the 1000 Buddha Temple as it is modeled liked the Mahabodhi temple in Bodh Gaya, the Kumbheshwar Temple- a Shiva temple with two ponds whose water is believed to come from Gosaikunda, the Banglamukhi Temple- a temple dedicated to one of the ten Mahavidyas (great wisdom goddesses) in Hinduism, the Ratnakar Mahavihar- also known as Ha Baha, the official residence of the Kumari of Patan and the Central Zoo.
-Established in 1932 by Rana Prime Minister Juddha Shumser as a private zoo, it is only zoo in entire Nepal.
+Other highlights of Patan include the Patan Dhoka- one of the historical entrances to the old city, the Golden Temple- an old Buddhist temple also known as the Bhaskerdev Samskarita Hiranyabarna Mahavihara, the Mahabouddha Temple- also known as the 1000 Buddha Temple as it is modeled liked the Mahabodhi temple in Bodh Gaya, the Kumbheshwar Temple- a Shiva temple with two ponds whose water is believed to come from Gosaikunda, the Banglamukhi Temple- a temple dedicated to one of the ten Mahavidyas (great wisdom goddesses) in Hinduism, the Ratnakar Mahavihar- also known as Ha Baha, the official residence of the Kumari of Patan and the Central Zoo.
+Established in 1932 by Rana Prime Minister Juddha Shumser as a private zoo, it is the only zoo in entire Nepal.

 Send Inquiry